-- and shall contain one (1) Large or Medium Tree installed at twelve (12) feet tall and landscaping in the remainder of the area. - d.
-Peninsular and island landscape areas shall have a poured six (6) inch tall concrete curb installed across the nose - e.
-Except for a single-family dwelling, when a row of parking spaces is located such that vehicles back out directly onto a public right-of-way, excluding alleys, an unobstructed landscaped area at the front of each parking space shall be provided.
-The landscape area shall be the same width of the parking space, a minimum of five (5) feet in depth and shall contain a continuous hedge installed at twenty-four (24) inches tall and one Small Tree or ornamental tree installed at eight (8) feet tall. - 7.
-Noncontiguous parking lots. - a.
+- 7. Noncontiguous parking lots. - a.
 Freestanding, noncontiguous, or remote VUAs shall be landscaped according to minimum VUA requirements and maintained by an irrigation system. - b.
 The parcel shall contain no dumpster or structures other than fences, walls, or lights poles.
-If a dumpster or structure is located on the property, the requirements of the zoning district where the VUA is located shall apply. - 8.
-Fences and walls.
+If a dumpster or structure is located on the property, the requirements of the zoning district where the VUA is located shall apply. - Fences and walls.
 On a parcel of land in a non-residential district, when a fence or wall is located adjacent to a street, it shall be subject to the requirements of Section 47-19.5. - 9.
 Bufferyard requirement.
-The landscape area required by bufferyard requirement as provided in Section 47-25.3, Neighborhood Compatibility Requirements, is intended to provide a heavily-vegetated view from the residential parcel.
-The tree requirements for the bufferyard are in addition to trees required to be installed to comply with general tree planting requirements and trees required for a VUA and include a minimum of one (1) tree for every three hundred (300) square feet or fraction thereof of bufferyard area.
-Trees shall be dicot types obtaining a fifteen-foot minimum height at maturity as listed in the table of tree evaluation and monocots obtaining a twelve-foot minimum height at maturity.
-The species mix shall be at least two-thirds (2/3) dicots.
+The landscape area required by bufferyard requirement as provided in Section 47-25.3, Neighborhood Compatibility Requirements, is intended to provide a heavily vegetated view from the residential parcel.
+The tree requirements for the bufferyard are as follows: - a. trees are in addition to those required to be installed to comply with general tree planting and VUA requirements; and - b. trees shall be provided at a minimum of one (1) tree for every three hundred (300) square feet or fraction thereof of bufferyard area.